Cromlech/cromlech.marshallers/README.rst

    ...     return 'world'

-You can read the detailed documentation [here](./src/cromlech/marshallers/tests ).
+You can read the detailed documentation 'here <./src/cromlech/marshallers/tests>'_

 In general Cromlech has great detailed documentation, but it is all hidden in the doc tests.
 So always look for it there.